Behemyth/Household/config/boot/README.md

 # Machine Setup

 We provide [network-config](#network-config) and [user-data](#user-data) files which `cloud-init` uses to config the OS on its first boot.
-Depending on if your configuring the [manager]() or [worker]() you can find the repspective files that you should place next to the OS image in subdirectories to this README.
+Depending on if your configuring the [manager]() or [worker]() you can find the respective files that you should place next to the OS image in subdirectories to this README.

 `cloud-init` is a standard most OSs/VMs have.
-Verify that the one your installing does as well
+Verify that the one your installing does as well.

-**Make sure to replace information marked <TODO> with the proper configuration for your machine**
+The file `meta-data.yaml.template` contains the variables that you should manually replace.
+These variables are defined in jinja format but we do not use jinja for

+Below is the default description Ubuntu gives for each file.

 ## `network-config`